Every year I celebrate the anniversary of my online business, which I founded in 2010. And I’m thinking a lot about the power of focus in business.

 When you know your stage, you’ll know your milestones.

-And when you focus your planning, your learning, and your efforts exclusively on hitting those important milestones, you’ll hit them faster.
+Focus in business means your planning, your learning, and your efforts are directed exclusively on hitting those important milestones, you’ll hit them faster.

 Plus, you’ll feel a sense of accomplishment that will give you the momentum to keep going.